Instamrkt/slate/source/includes/_rest_calls.md

 ## Games - get upcoming running pools for game

 Get prediction pools for a specified upcoming game.
 Requesting user id is retrieved from a url.
 This id is used to determine whether a pool is open or running (and whether should be included).
-For a user who is not logged no pools are sent as running.
+For a user who is not logged in (no user id specified) no pools are sent as running.

 ### URL
 `/r/games/upcoming/<game_uuid>/pools/running/<user_id>`